rama56/CardGame904/README.md

             There's a known issue where when there are more than 1 clients playing the game, history/belief shall get mixed up.

 May 2 - Evolution of beliefs is solidified.
 Works well for significant cards.
+        Create separate branch for trying out Pandas Dataframes.